-The impacts described for the projects as a whole would be similar to impacts that could occur for the CSF2(A) site component; however, these impacts would occur at both a reduced severity and intensity.
-Development of the CSF2(A) site would be limited to 940 acres.
-Additionally, no Prime Farmland is designated within CSF2(A).
-Nevertheless, the build-out of the CSF2(A) site location would include the conversion of approximately 938.8 acres of Farmland of Statewide Importance and 2.3 acres of other land.
-Similar to the discussion for the projects, the conversion of these lands, albeit temporary, is considered a significant impact.
-Given that construction-related activities (e.g. soil disturbance) and subsequent restoration of the CSF2(A) site would result in a short-term and potentially long-term net reduction in farmland of statewide importance acreages, this impact is considered significant.
-Implementation of Mitigation Measure 4.2-1 would reduce this impact to a level less than significant.
+The impacts described for the combined projects would be similar to impacts that could occur for the LSF site component; however, these impacts would occur at both a reduced severity and intensity.
+Development of the LSF would be limited to 138.4 acres.
+Additionally, no Prime Farmland is designated within LSF.
+Nevertheless, the build-out of the LSF would include the conversion of approximately 137.4 acres of Farmland of Statewide Importance and 1.0 acres of Other Land.
+Similar to the discussion for the Iris Cluster, the conversion of these lands, albeit temporary, is considered a significant impact.
+Given that construction-related activities (e.g. soil disturbance) and subsequent restoration of the LSF site would result in a short-term and potentially long-term net reduction in Farmland of Statewide Importance acreages, this impact is considered significant.
+Implementation of Mitigation Measures 4.2-1a and 4.2-1b would reduce this impact to a level less than significant.